Park and Recreation Planner (Project Manager)

 To accomplish the responsibilities, you will be able to deliver quality work products, manage competing priorities, think critically and creatively, work as part of a collaborative team in an open environment, and maintain a sense of humor and camaraderie.
 In addition, you have some combination of the following qualifications:

 - A Bachelor’s degree in planning, urban design, parks and recreation management, recreation and tourism, geography, landscape architecture, or related field.
 (A Master’s degree is a plus.)

-- This is a mid-level, experienced position which typically requires a minimum of three (3) or more years of urban park system planning, including developing need assessments and park system master plans.
-Experience producing park plan documents is required (consulting/private-sector experience is a plus).
+- This is a mid-level, experienced position which typically requires a minimum of five (5) or more years of urban park system planning, including developing need assessments and park system master plans.
+Experience producing park plan documents is required.
+(Consulting/private-sector experience is a plus).

 - Excellent written and verbal communication skills.
-Graphics skills are a plus.
+(Graphic skills are a plus.)

 - The ability to participate in or lead meetings, speak easily and clearly in front of groups, and facilitate or support public presentations, client and stakeholder meetings.